kitshinghk-crypto/c_crypto/README.md

 * **RSA**: PKCS#1v1.5 Signature Generation

 ## Features
-* **ECC scalar multiplicatoin** - Use randomized projective coordinate to protect from DPA and Montgomery ladder to protect from SPA
+* **ECC scalar multiplication** - Use randomized projective coordinate to protect from DPA and Montgomery ladder to protect from SPA
-* **RSA ** - Use Montgomery ladder for exponentiation to protect from SPA
+* **RSA** - Use Montgomery ladder for exponentiation to protect from SPA

 ## DES
 ### DES Encryption: